stmilne/icds_docs/docs/running-jobs/portal.md

 To utilize these, select "Use custom environment" under Environment type and enter commands there to be ran once the job launches.

-For example, to use a custom Anaconda environment named `my_env`, the following text should be included in the "Environment setup" box:
+For example, to use a custom Anaconda environment named `myenv`, the following text should be included in the "Environment setup" box:

 ```